 Step 3: Check Your Jacks & Their Path

-- Not all jack systems are the same – some manual some electric remote
+Not all jack systems are the same – some are manual some have electric remotes.

 Depending on whether you’re driving a dually or single rear wheel truck, you’ll have to be careful.
 Dually jacks sit too far in to drive past, so jacks are designed to swing out to accommodate for this.
 Remember to swing out these jacks before you lift the camper off the truck.

-- Check path of jacks – clear rocks, branches, etc. & put down blocks of wood if particularly soft or chance of damaging asphalt/pad
+Check the path of jacks.
+Clear rocks, branches, and other debris & put down blocks of wood if particularly soft or if there is a chance of damaging asphalt.

 Step 4: Deploy Jacks

-- Power Usage – running the jack uses a lot of power, so be sure to either run the truck, plug into shore power, or use lithium batteries.
+Power Usage – running the jack uses a lot of power, so be sure to either run the truck, plug into shore power, or use lithium batteries.
 Ours used 550 watts to lift the unit, much less to lower the unit.

 Lift until above the truck bed.
-If you have Airbags, might have to raise higher or let air out
+If you have Airbags, might have to raise them higher or let the air out.

-- Can take the measurement on legs of jacks to remember how far you need to raise it up to put in back on
+You can take the measurement on the legs of jacks to remember how far you need to raise it up to put it back on.

-Step 5: SLOWLY move truck straight forward ~3ft
+Step 5: SLOWLY move the truck straight forward ~3ft

-- Lift more if necessary as truck may move up as you pull forward (use your partner’s directions)
+Lift more if necessary as the truck may move up as you pull forward (use your partner’s directions).

-- Plug installed in front of your truck bed to charge batteries from truck and power lights on back.
-It powers things like your turn signals, brake lights, back up camera)
+This is the plug installed in front of your truck bed to charge batteries from the truck and power lights on back.
+It powers things like your turn signals, brake lights, and backup camera.

 The plug may be in a different position for you, might have to run the cable prior to hookup.
-If possible, hang this up so it is out of the way
+If possible, hang this up so it is out of the way.

-- We have a second cable that we have to unplug that enabled our alternator charging system
+Note: we had a second cable in the video that we have to unplug that enabled our alternator charging system.

-Step 7: SLOWLY drive truck STRAIGHT forward again
+Step 7: SLOWLY drive the truck STRAIGHT forward again

 Monitor closely to make sure the truck remains clear of the truck camper and nothing is connected.
-Move it far enough away that it will not be in the way of the lowering of the truck camper
+Move it far enough away that it will not be in the way of the lowering of the truck camper.

 Step 8: Lower Truck Camper to desired height & level